Do smart meters and solar panels work together?

 What is a smart meter?

-A smart meter is a device that replaces your traditional meter and automatically tracks your gas and electricity usage, sending this data to your energy supplier without requiring you to take manual readings.
+A smart meter is a device that replaces your traditional meter and automatically tracks your gas and electricity usage, sending this data to your energy supplier without you needing to take manual readings.

 Is it true that smart meters and solar panels don’t mix?

-Having a smart meter with solar panels is crucial because it allows you to take advantage of solar export tariffs, which first came into existence after the launch of the Smart Export Guarantee (SEG) in 2020.
+Homes with solar panels need a smart meter to sign up for solar export tariffs, which have taken off since the launch of the Smart Export Guarantee (SEG) in 2020.

 To find out more, check out our guide to the best export tariff rates.

-There are two main types of smart meters: first generation (SMETS1) and second generation (SMETS2).
+There are two main types of smart meter: first generation (SMETS1) and second generation (SMETS2).
 SMETS stands for Smart Metering Equipment Technical Specifications.

 First-generation smart meters

-Unfortunately, these meters encountered a significant technical issue: if you changed your energy provider, they would lose their smart capabilities and stop sending automatic readings - though they would continue to work like a traditional meter.
+Unfortunately, some first-generation meters encountered a significant technical issue: if you changed your energy provider, they could lose their smart capabilities.

 Compatibility issues with SMETS1 and solar panels